 To emulate Enter The client source IP used to make the request.
 An IP address in the Client IP Address field.
 Note If an IP address is not specified, AsyncOS uses localhost.
 Also, SGTs (security group tags) cannot be fetched and policies based on SGTs will not be matched.
-The authentication/identification credentials used to make the request.
-A user name in the User Name field, and then choose Identity Services Engine or an authentication realm from the Authentication/Identification drop-down list.
+The authentication/identification 1 credentials used to make the request.
 Note Only enabled option(s) are available.
 That is, authentication options and the ISE option are available only if they are both enabled.
 For authentication of the user you enter here, the user must have already successfully authenticated through the Web Security appliance.